The Organization for Economic Cooperation and Development (OECD)

 General information.
 It was created in 1961.
 Headquarter is located in Paris.
-Currently, the Secretary-General of the Organization is Angel Gurria.
+Currently, the Secretary-General of the Organization is Mathias Cormann.

 Member States.
-It consists of 36 countries (Australia, Canada, Israel, Japan, Korea, Mexico, New Zealand, Turkey, US and most EU countries).
+It consists of 38 countries (Australia, Canada, Columbia, Costa Rica, Israel, Japan, Korea, Mexico, New Zealand, Turkey, US and most EU countries).

 Objectives.
 The main objectives of organization are contributions to world economic development by facilitating sustainable economic growth, employment and living conditions provided by maintaining financial stability in member states.

 Cooperation with Azerbaijan.

 Azerbaijan's cooperation with the organization has been active since 2009 within the framework of the OECD Eastern Europe and South Caucasus Initiative, which is part of the OECD's Eurasian Competitiveness Program.
 The initiative is in partnership with the EU4Business Initiative and covers 6 countries (Azerbaijan, Belarus, Georgia, Moldova, Ukraine and Armenia).

 Cooperation with the European Union and the OECD is being carried out within the framework of the "Green Economy" project in the Eastern Partnership countries.